 Suitable applications include schools, hospitals, and hotels.
 Geothermal energy has also been used in Australia to provide heating to council swimming pools.

 Industrial businesses tend to produce large amounts of excess heat that can be easily recovered, meaning access to geothermal heat has limited benefit in most cases.
 Underground mines with easy access to low-temperature geothermal resources can, however, cost-effectively recover heat to improve site efficiency by providing for onsite heating and cooling needs.

 Power purchase agreements

-On-site renewable energy generation is often limited by available space and resources.
-A growing number of businesses are turning to power purchase agreements (PPAs) to directly procure off-site renewable energy generation.
+On-site renewable energy generation is often limited by space and resources.
+A number of businesses are turning to power purchase agreements (PPAs) to directly procure off-site renewable energy generation.

 PPAs are arrangements in which a provider pays for and owns the renewable energy system, but sells the energy it produces to businesses at a lower rate than energy from the grid.
 This allow businesses to obtain renewable energy at cheaper than retail rates without needing to purchase a system themselves.